 From its roots in television shopping, QVC's goal is to entice buyers across all forms of media, including TV, the Internet, and mobile devices.
 With about 90% of its business coming from repeat customers, the company is looking to international markets for additional customers.
 China is one such place.
 QVC entered China in 2012 through a Beijing-based joint venture called CNR Home Shopping Co., Ltd. (CNRS).
 QVC holds a 49% stake, while partner China National Radio owns the remaining 51%.
 The JV operates a multimedia retailing business in China through the CNR Mall TV shopping channel and its e-commerce site.
 The CNR Mall channel reaches about 48 million homes in China.

 Mergers and Acquisitions

 Looking to connect with its customers in other ways, such as social commerce, in late 2012 QVC acquired Oodle, Inc's.
 US operation, a social commerce firm that runs the Oodle Marketplace application on Facebook.
-In mid-2015 it agreed to purchase once-hot online shopping site Zulily in a $2.4 billion deal to gain access to millennial moms.
+In mid-2015 it purchased online shopping site Zulily in a $2.4 billion deal to gain access to millennial moms.